explorecsr/explorecsr.github.com/_team/yuxin.md

 layout: team
 ---

-Dr. Lin's studies the transition from high school to college, community colleges, and financial aid.
-She will be the program evaluator of our ExploreCSR.
+Dr. Lin studies the transition from high school to college, community colleges, and financial aid.
+She will be the program evaluator of our ExploreCSR and conduct post-program interviews.